Kochen-Specker Contextuality: Quantum contextuality from a historical perspective

-Third, the experimental translation of the KS theorem (as proposed by KS and Bell) assumes quantum mechanics, as it is assumed that coarse-grainings of two different (and incompatible) measurements represent the same observable based on the fact that, in quantum mechanics, both yield the same outcome statistics.

 Therefore, the problem was how to translate the KS theorem into experimental tests of contextuality in nature \cite{Cabello:1998PRL}.
-For that, what was needed was a theory-independent notion of contextuality that removes all the quantum constraints, includes a theory-independent definition of the type of measurements for which the assumption of outcome noncontextuality is made (similar to Bell theorem's focus on local measurements), of the sets of measurements (contexts) whose correlations are considered (similar to Bell theorem's focus on spatially separated local measurements), and a physical motivation for assuming outcome noncontextuality for these measurements and contexts (that plays the same role as the impossibility of communication between spacelike separated events in Bell theorem's).
+For that, what was needed was a theory-independent notion of contextuality that removes all the quantum constraints, includes a theory-independent definition of the type of measurements for which the assumption of outcome noncontextuality is made (similar to Bell's theorem's focus on local measurements), of the sets of measurements (contexts) whose correlations are considered (similar to Bell's theorem's focus on spatially separated local measurements), and a physical motivation for assuming outcome noncontextuality for these measurements and contexts (that plays the same role as the impossibility of communication between spacelike separated events in Bell's theorem).

-Nevertheless, the lack of such a formal framework did not impeded experimental progress and the first ``experiments towards falsification of noncontextual hidden variable theories'' on single systems \cite{Michler:2000PRL}, which took advantage of the analogy between two two-dimensional separated subsystems and two dichotomic degrees of freedom of a single photon and tested the violation of the single-particle equivalent of the Clauser-Horne-Shimony-Holt Bell inequality \cite{Clauser:1969PRL} (see also \citealp{Hasegawa:2003NAT} for a similar experiment with neutrons).
+Nevertheless, the lack of such a formal framework did not impede experimental progress and the first ``experiments towards falsification of noncontextual hidden variable theories'' on single systems \cite{Michler:2000PRL}, which took advantage of the analogy between two two-dimensional separated subsystems and $2$ dichotomic degrees of freedom of a single photon and tested the violation of the single-particle equivalent of the Clauser-Horne-Shimony-Holt extension of the Bell inequality \cite{Clauser:1969PRL}; see also \citealp{Hasegawa:2003NAT} for a similar experiment with neutrons.

-However, it was the criticisms of \citet{Meyer:1999PRL}, \citet{Kent:1999PRL}, and \citet{Clifton:2000PRSA} towards the idea of giving the KS theorem a similar experimental status as Bell's theorem \cite{Cabello:1998PRL}, what gave a definitive push to the transformation of contextuality into an experimentally testable property with no reference to quantum mechanics.
+However, it was the criticisms of \citet{Meyer:1999PRL}, \citet{Kent:1999PRL}, and \citet{Clifton:2000PRSA} toward the idea of giving the KS theorem a similar experimental status as Bell's theorem \cite{Cabello:1998PRL} that gave a definitive push to the transformation of contextuality into an experimentally testable property with no reference to quantum mechanics.
 These criticisms boosted vivid discussions \cite{Appleby:2000XXX,Appleby:2001XXX,Appleby:2002PRA,Appleby:2005SHPS,Barrett:2004SHPB,Cabello:1999XXX,Cabello:2002PRA,Havlicek:2001JPA,Mermin:1999XXX,Peres:2003XXX} and stimulated new developments.
 On the one hand, they stimulated the attempt to obtain experimentally testable ``KS inequalities'' \cite{Simon:PRL2001,Larsson:2002EPL}.
 However, these first inequalities still made assumptions that hold only in quantum mechanics.